 With more than two-thirds of digital ad spend now going to Facebook and Google, optimisation on these platforms is becoming ever more important.
 Yet research by the Boston Consulting Group shows that only 9% of marketers can accurately forecast the impact of a 10% shift in marketing spend.

-Using attribution and creative optimization becomes more important to understand complex customer journeys across mobile and desktop devices and different ad placements.
+Using attribution and creative optimisation becomes more important to understand complex customer journeys across mobile and desktop devices and different ad placements.
 For example, on Facebook alone, an ad could appear in a variety of placements, such as in the Facebook News Feed, during Instagram Stories, Reels or within Instant Articles.
-These Facebook IQ case studies show how more advanced companies are working on ad optimization using Facebook’s new ad placement customization to reach their goals.
+These Facebook IQ case studies show how more advanced companies are working on ad optimisation using Facebook’s new ad placement customization to reach their goals.

 Recommendation 6.
 Review changing adoption of social networks, especially video social platforms like TikTok and Reels